-While renters insurance covers a wide range of theft loss, it isn’t complete coverage.
+While renters insurance covers a wide range of theft loss, it isn't complete coverage.
 You should be aware of common exclusions in renters insurance policies, including car theft, high-value belongings and undocumented property.

 While renters insurance may cover items stolen out of your car, the car itself is not covered by the policy.
 You need auto insurance to cover your car against theft.

 If you have expensive items, your renters insurance provider may only cover them to a certain dollar limit.
-Jewelry and electronics, for example, each usually have a limit of $1,500.
 If you need higher coverage limits, look into an insurance rider or specialized insurance.

 If you do not have proof that you owned a stolen item, you may be out of luck.
-An easy way to avoid this is to put together an inventory list of your things for your renters insurance company.
-This will make it easy for them to reference your losses in the event of theft.
+An easy way to avoid this is to put together an inventory list of your belongings for your renters insurance company.

 A renters insurance policy covers the policyholder, not the apartment.
 If you live with a roommate, they would have to have their own renters insurance to be covered in the event of a burglary, for example.